Joint Dynamic Models and Statistical Inference for Recurrent Competing Risks, Longitudinal Marker, and Health Status: Joint Model of RCR, LM, and HS Processes

-Observe the dynamic nature of this model in that an event occurrence at an infinitesimal time interval $[s,s+ds)$ depends on the history of the processes before time $s$.
-According to the theory of counting processes, we have the the following probabilistic interpretations (statements are almost surely):
+In the left-hand side of the equations above, we have suppressed writing the dependence on the model parameters.
+Note that the argument of $\lambda_{0q}(\cdot)$ in $A^R(\cdot;q)$ is the (random) effective age $\mathcal{E}_q(\cdot)$.
+In addition, observe the dynamic nature of this model in that an event occurrence at an infinitesimal time interval $[s,s+ds)$ depends on the history of the processes before time $s$.
+According to the theory of counting processes, we have the following probabilistic interpretations (statements are almost surely):

 and